Clear House Accountants

 1. Conventional partnership:

-A conventional partnership was introduced in the Partnership Act (1890) and is taxed transparently whilst property and land cannot be held under it.
+ย ย A conventional partnership was introduced in the Partnership Act (1890) and is taxed transparently whilst property and land cannot be held under it.
 In this structure, each partner has unlimited liability which is shared by each partner personally which includes:

-• any losses made by their business
+• Any losses made by their business

-• all outstanding payments from their business personally
+• All outstanding payments from their business personally

 1. Limited partnership: